 But the primary reason I chose this breed is to have milk year round.
 My does can be bred every 3-4 weeks all year long.
 So, I set the kidding schedule to ensure milk production.
 The downside of smaller goats is that you need more of them.
 And that means work on the milk stand.
 They also seem like pets.
 So, their small size and the pet-factor make them a bad choice for meat.

 As a good homesteading strategy, even if you choose a large breed as your mainstay, you could keep miniature goats to augment your milk supply.
 If you aren’t comfortable dispatching pet-like goats, but can’t afford to keep all unsold offspring, consider outsourcing.
 Under U.S. regulations, goats must be slaughtered at a USDA or state-inspected processing facility if you want to sell the meat.
 Since these are the rules anyhow, why not turn a problem into a product to help support your homestead activities?

 Goat Management 101

-If you have ever worked in an office environment, then you know what it's like to work with goats.
-Does are wonderful workers, with great personalities, and they sure know how to schmooze up the boss (see this recent study to find out how).
+If you have ever worked in an office environment, then you know what it’s like to work with goats.
+Does are wonderful workers, with great personalities, and they sure know how to schmooze up the boss (read this study to find out how).